-Bring your snorkel mask and flippers and get ready for some fun and memorable experiences under the sea.
+Bring your own snorkeling gear and get ready for some fun and memorable experiences under the sea.
 Following we are listing the best snorkeling beaches around the island of Puerto Rico.

 La Parguera, Lajas, Puerto Rico (Southwest coast)

 La Parguera Nature Reserve is a group of mangrove islands, coral reefs, natural pools, salt marshes and small cays offering clear waters with underwater playgrounds where you may encounter dolphins, turtles, barracudas, manatees and much more.
 We recommend you book a snorkeling tour with a charter.
 Most snorkeling charters leave from the marina right at La Parguera, a fishing village right on the water where you can enjoy eating fresh fish and traditional delicious fried foods.

 Isla Caja de Muertos (Coffin Island), Ponce, Puerto Rico (South coast)

 Head to Ponce and make reservations for a ferry ride to Caja de Muertos which offers good snorkeling along “Vereda Submarina” (Underwater Trail) with interpretative signs telling you what you’re seeing as you snorkel through the trail, be sure to say hi to the dolphin.
-The islands offers scenic vistas, hiking trails and a lighthouse.
-Great beach and amazing scenery in one of the unbeaten paths of Puerto Rico.
-The following video is in Spanish, but even if you don’t understand, you’ll see a glimpse of what awaits.
+The island offers scenic vistas, hiking trails, and a lighthouse.